Frances Ashcroft: Career and research

 Her work has helped people with neonatal diabetes, a very rare disease, switch from insulin injections to oral drug therapy.

 Honours and awards

 Ashcroft was elected a Fellow of the Royal Society in 1999.
 In 2007 Ashcroft was awarded the Walter B. Cannon Award, the highest honour bestowed by the American Physiological Society.
 She was one of five 2012 winners of the L'Oreal-UNESCO Award for Women in Science.

 Ashcroft was awarded an honorary degrees of Doctor of the University from the Open University in 2003 and Doctor of Science from the University of Leicester on 13 July 2007.

-Ashcroft was awarded the Croonian Lecture by the Royal Society in 2013.
+Ashcroft was awarded the Croonian Medal and Lecture by the Royal Society in 2013.

 In the 2015 Birthday Honours, she was appointed a Dame Commander of the Order of the British Empire (DBE) 'for services to Medical Science and the Public Understanding of Science'.
 She was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 1999.

 A. S. Byatt's novel A Whistling Woman is half dedicated to Ashcroft.